jooooscha/terminal-yt/README.md

 - Load urls from _~/.config/tyt/urls_
 - config in _~/.config/tyt/config_
 - mark/unmark videos as watched
-- support for Atom and RSS
+- support for Atom and RSS (Atom only with youtube)

 ## Keys